Home

 • "Thus saith the LORD; If my covenant be not with day and night, and if I have not appointed the ordinances of heaven and earth, then will I cast away the seed of Jacob..."

-God will never forsake His people Israel, and this promise is equated to His oath of having the time keepers working in the heavens.
-In other words, this is God's promise or "oath" that there will be day and night "Till He come."
-And if this promise or Covenant cannot be broken, then neither will His promise never to forsake Jacob.
-It is an unconditional Covenant to the sons of God, the children of Israel.
+In this Covenant, God promises never to forsake His people, Israel, and this promise is equated to His word to keep the sign of the timekeepers working in the heavens.
+In other words, this is God's solemn oath that there will be day and night until He Comes!
+And if this promise or Covenant cannot be broken, then neither will His promise never to forsake Jacob be broken.
+It is an unconditional Covenant made to the sons or children of God.

 Genesis 9:15